aholstenson/miio/docs/missing-devices.md

 ## Donating devices

 If you really want a device to be supported it's possible to contact the author of this library to discuss donating a device.
-Be aware that this should is not a guarantee that this library will support the device as sometimes it might not be possible to figure out how to support a device.
+Be aware that this is not a guarantee that this library will support the device as sometimes it might not be possible to figure out how to support a device.